Click here to schedule now.

 Home > Testing & Treatment > Surgery > MarginProbe® for Breast Lumpectomy

-Hall-Perrine Cancer Center at Mercy Medical Center is the first hospital in Iowa to use MarginProbe® technology during early-stage breast lumpectomy surgeries.
+Hall-Perrine Cancer Center at Mercy Medical Center is the first and only hospital in Iowa using MarginProbe® technology during early-stage breast lumpectomy surgeries.
 It allows surgeons to understand whether cancer is present in the tissue during surgery as opposed to waiting several days after surgery for the pathology report.
+MarginProbe reduces re-excision rates (the need for a second surgery) by 61%.

 Having a “clean margin” around the site of the cancer is important to increase the likelihood of a successful outcome through that course of treatment.
 Therefore, all cancer cells must be fully eliminated at the edge of the removed tissue.